semgrep/semgrep-docs/docs/index.md

 <!-- <EditorWidget snippetId={"ievans:print-to-logger2"} /> -->

-The Semgrep ecosystem includes the following tools:
+The Semgrep ecosystem includes the following products:

 * [Semgrep OSS Engine](getting-started/) - The open-source engine at the heart of everything.
 * [Semgrep Cloud Platform (SCP)](semgrep-app/getting-started-with-semgrep-app) - Deploy, manage, and monitor SAST and SCA at scale using Semgrep, with [free and paid tiers](https://semgrep.dev/pricing).
 Integrates with continuous integration (CI) providers such as GitHub, GitLab, CircleCI, and more.